k3d3/crossbeam-arccell/README.md

 Under contention:
 - Crossbeam-STM's load will always be constant-time.
 - Crossbeam-STM's update will slow down if multiple threads attempt to write at the same time.

+The following benchmarks are available under the `benches/` directory:

 ```
 // Crossbeam-STM
 test cb_stm_load      ... bench:          12 ns/iter (+/- 0)